-The company chooses the size of the option granted but the total value of unexercised share options (based on the market value of the shares when granted) of each employee under an approved scheme must not exceed £30,000.
-Options in excess of £30,000 can be granted as unapproved options but are not subject to tax relief.
-The £30,000 limit applies to all outstanding options so if awards are made annually it is equivalent to around £10,000 a year ignoring share price changes.
+The company chooses the size of the option granted but the total value of unexercised share options (based on the market value of the shares when granted) of each employee under an approved scheme must not exceed £60,000.
+Options in excess of £60,000 can be granted as unapproved options but are not subject to tax relief.
+The £60,000 limit applies to all outstanding options so if awards are made annually, it is equivalent to around £10,000 a year ignoring share price changes.
 This is more than the maximum SAYE option value per year.
-However it is worth noting that the limit of £30,000 has been unchanged since 1996, and is worth a lot less today than when it was introduced.
-For this reason, most companies operating CSOPs also operate an unapproved share option plan with identical provisions but permitting larger options.
-The first £30,000 of awards will be tax favoured while the balance will not be.
+It is worth noting that the limit was increased to £60,000 from 6 April 2023 having been unchanged since 1996.

+Most companies operating CSOPs also operate an unapproved share option plan with identical provisions but permitting larger options.
+The first £60,000 of awards will be tax favoured while the balance will not be.

 Unlike an SAYE plan, the employer has complete discretion over which employees are eligible and granted options, and the relative size of options.
-Most plans are used as an incentive for senior management but there are a few organisations that have granted options across their entire workforce - effectively an SAYE plan without the associated savings contract.
+Most plans are used as an incentive for senior management but there are a few organisations that have granted options across their entire workforce - effectively a SAYE plan without the associated savings contract.

-Options are exercisable, generally, between the third and tenth anniversary of grant.
+Options are exercisable, generally, between the third and tenth anniversary of the grant.
 Until that time, the employee does not hold shares, only options, so no dividend payments are made until the employee actually buys the shares.
-The hope is, of course, that the market value of the shares has increased so that when the employee chooses to exercise they will buy at a price that is lower than the prevailing market price.
+The hope is, of course, that the market value of the shares has increased so that when the employee chooses to exercise, they will buy at a price that is lower than the prevailing market price.
 In doing so, they may then choose to sell the shares and make a profit.
 A company may make a loan and sale facility available, so participants can borrow to buy the shares (at the option price) and immediately sell enough shares (at the current market price) to repay the loan.

 Companies can (but need not) impose restrictions ("performance targets") on options.
-For example, they may require that the option can only be exercised in full if earnings per share (eps) grows by at least inflation plus 10%, and may not be exercised at all if eps grows by less than inflation plus 3%.
-If eps grows between these extremes, a proportion only of the option may be exercised.
+For example, they may require that the option can only be exercised in full if earnings per share (eps) grow by at least inflation plus 10% and may not be exercised at all if eps grow by less than inflation plus 3%.
+If eps grow between these extremes, a proportion only of the option may be exercised.
 The purpose of such restrictions is to ensure that participants only benefit from true company performance and not merely a general rise in share prices.
 Performance targets must be objective and must apply to all options awarded at the same time - it is not permissible to make them specific to individuals.
 For listed companies, the institutional investor community expects performance targets and has published guidelines on acceptable criteria.

 If an employee leaves service before they have exercised their option, they normally lose the right to buy the shares.
 This reflects the use of the CSOP as an aid to retention by encouraging an executive to stay with the company.
-Exceptions are provided for in the case of "good leavers" such as retirement, ill health, redundancy or death, when the option can be exercised, within six months of leaving the company (in the case of death, the scheme rules usually permit the personal representatives to exercise the option within one year of the date of death).
+Exceptions are provided for in the case of "good leavers" such as retirement, ill health, redundancy, or death, when the option can be exercised, within six months of leaving the company (in the case of death, the scheme rules usually permit the personal representatives to exercise the option within one year of the date of death).
 Income tax relief on exercise is extended to cover these situations, even if they occur within three years of the grant of the option.